Skip to main content

 Enabling real-time access requires both administrator setup and end-user authentication:

-• Configuring your Admin console and Azure Portal
+• Configuring your Admin console and Azure portal

 • Having end users authenticate

-Configure the Admin console and Azure Portal
+Configure the Admin console and Azure portal

-A Glean admin must enable data fetching for each data source, and a Microsoft Global
+A Glean admin must enable data fetching for SharePoint, and a Microsoft Global Admin must configure additional permissions in Azure.

 Enable data fetching in the Admin console

-Enable data fetching for OneDrive and SharePoint separately:
+Enable data fetching for SharePoint:

 1. Navigate to Admin console > Data sources.

-2. Select OneDrive.
+2. Select SharePoint.

 3. Go to the Setup tab.